Who can attend the Rivals Camp Series Presented by Under Armour? A: The Rivals Camp Series Presented by Under Armour

 Under Armour will need to bring a pair of cleats, a mouth guard

 and, just in case, a pair of extra socks.
-Hydration will be provided by
+Gatorade will be provided by

 Who are the coaches at the camp?
 A: Al Luginbill, the former San Diego State head coach, will supervise

 and select coaches for the camps.
 Luginbill, who never had a losing season while

 directing the Aztecs, recruited and coached future Hall of Fame running back

 Marshall Faulk at San Diego State.
 Luginbill has coached at the college and

 professional level and will use his contacts and connections to bring in the